ReVanced/revanced-patches-template/docs/2_skeleton.md

    return PatchResultSuccess()
    ```

-> Details of this implementation and what exactly `Fingerprints` are will be introduced properly on another page.
+> **Note**: Details of this implementation and what exactly `Fingerprints` are will be introduced properly on another page.

 ## 🤏 Minimal template for a bytecode patch